jlinoff/pam/README.md

 and a menu.

 The search input is used to find records that match the input to make them easier to find.
-You find more information about searching in the [Search Records](#search-records) section
+You can find more information about searching in the [Search Records](#search-records) section

 The menu at the top right is the control center for the application it